GTLIDAR/safe-nav-locomotion/README.md

 Make sure that the trajectories are generated beforehand as shown in the previous section.

-1- Open termminal and run
+1- Open termminal and run the command to open Drake visualizer
 ```
 cd path/drake/
 bazel-bin/tools/drake_visualizer
 ```
-2- Open another terminal and run
+2- Open another terminal and run the commend to open the drake lcm spy
 ```
 cd path/drake/
 bazel-bin/lcmtypes/drake-lcm-spy
 ```
-3- Open a third terminal and run
+3- Open a third terminal and run the command to simulate the Cassie robot in drake visualzier within the environment
 ```
 cd path/drake/
 CC=clang-6.0 CXX=clang++-6.0 bazel run CDC:run_cassie_follow